msg-CareerPaths/spring-training/README.md

 Online Shop:

  > Register an account on GitHub and accept the training [GitHub Classroom Assignment](https://classroom.github.com/a/qiaU7uWM).
 This will create a new GitHub repository for you.
-Clone this repository locally and checkout the `develop` branch.
+Clone this repository locally and create a develop branch from the master branch before starting work.
 During the course of the training, you will commit and push your work on this branch.
  >
  > Go to "Spring Initializr" and generate a new project:
  > - Group: `ro.msg.learning`,